Our Six Worship Services

 Our stewards will greet you, and try to meet your every need.
 They will give you a worship bulletin and you may sit wherever you are most comfortable.

-As you enter our sanctuary, you will experience an atmosphere of beauty and reverence.
+As you enter our nave, you will experience an atmosphere of beauty and reverence.
 Episcopal churches are built in many architectural styles; but large or small, elaborate or plain, your eye will be drawn to the altar and historical stained glass windows.
 Your emotions and thoughts will be taken at once to God in this ambiance of holiness.

 We observe the traditional Christian worship seasons - Advent, The Twelve Days of Christmas, Epiphany, Lent, Holy Week, Easter, and Pentecost.
 Our sanctuary allows you to experience many worship arts, particularly the radiant colors of these changing holy seasons in which time is sanctified.